Coronavirus (COVID-19) Update

 Click here for New Local Plan update information.

-Public Conveniences are now OPEN - please ensure you wash your hands after use.
+Public Conveniences will remain open throughout current restrictions - please ensure you wash your hands after use.

 The Thorney Bay toilets are not currently open.

-The Recycling Centre for Household Waste, Canvey Road, Canvey Island SS8 0QU is now open from 9am daily.
+The Recycling Centre for Household Waste, Canvey Road, Canvey Island SS8 0QU will remain open throughout current restrictions, but should only be visited if waste cannot be stored and the journey is absolutely essential.

 For amended opening hours and site restrictions visit: www.loveessex.org/newrules